timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Templates_IDataTemplateHost_IsDataTemplatesInitialized.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Templates/IDataTemplateHost.cs" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>The <a href="P_Avalonia_Controls_Templates_IDataTemplateHost_DataTemplates">DataTemplates</a> property may be lazily initialized, if so this property indicates whether it has been initialized.
+The <a href="P_Avalonia_Controls_Templates_IDataTemplateHost_DataTemplates">DataTemplates</a> property may be lazily initialized, if so this property indicates whether it has been initialized.

 ## See Also